Malaviya24/Motor-Repairshop/DEPLOYMENT.md

 ## 🎉 Success!

-Once deployed, your Motor Repair Shop website will be:
+Once deployed, your Motor Rewinding Shop website will be:
 - ✅ **Live and accessible** to customers worldwide
 - ✅ **Secure** with proper authentication
 - ✅ **Scalable** with cloud hosting